Christmas Light Business Insurance: What Coverage You Actually Need | Strandr Blog

 Comprehensive guide to christmas light business insurance for contractors.
 Learn about coverage types, real claim scenarios, and how to protect your holiday lighting business from financial risks.

 Last December, a Christmas lighting contractor in Colorado faced a $75,000 lawsuit when holiday lights allegedly caused a house fire.
 Without proper business insurance coverage, this single incident could have bankrupted his thriving seasonal business.
-The contractor had been operating for three years, building a solid reputation and growing client base, but one insurance gap nearly destroyed everything he'd worked to build.
+The contractor had been operating for three years, building a solid reputation and growing client base, but one insurance gap nearly destroyed everything he had worked to build.

 Understanding Christmas Light Business Insurance Basics